Solo - Footsteps of the Incas

 Titan’s VIP door-to-door travel service collects you from home for your flight to Lima.

-We arrive in Lima and transfer to the Jose Antonio Hotel (4T).
+We arrive in Lima and transfer to the Jose Antonio Hotel (4T) or Four Points by Sheraton Miraflores (4T).
 The remainder of the day is spent at leisure.
 You may want to explore this vibrant city or just relax at the hotel.

 Lima - Arequipa